Facebook Pixel

 Rather than admit a mistake and dismiss a 2008 case against real estate broker Anthony Viola, Kasaris directed Dawn to go to a “Free Tony Viola” event and pose as a graduate student.
 While there, she was told to record conversations with Viola so prosecutors could obtain confidential defense trial strategy information about upcoming trials.

-Kasaris and Bennett also had Dawn write a check for Viola's legal defense fund so prosecutors could then use her canceled check to identify the law firm's bank account and Viola's supporters.
+Kasaris and Bennett also had Dawn write a check for Viola's legal defense fund so prosecutors could use Dawn's canceled check to identify the law firm's bank account and Viola's supporters.

 Individuals who assisted Viola’s defense or offered to testify as defense were then threatened with prosecution if they continued to assist Viola.